 They say that poverty is fundamentally the absence of choices and opportunities.
 Many children in the Dominican Republic don’t have the chance to go to school due to poverty.
 They are needed to work and take care of the immediate needs of their families.
 They face a future of desperation that leads them into prostitution, crime, or harsh working conditions.

-What started as two days a week turned into every day, and more and more children began to come.
+What started as two days a week turned into every day, and more children began to come.
 Eventually, the parents, who had never had the opportunity to go to school, also began asking if they could attend.
-The one-room schoolhouse eventually grew to 25 students from 4 to 40, and the Escuelita La Baliza was born.
+The one-room schoolhouse eventually grew from 4 to 40, and the Escuelita La Baliza was born.

 Today the Escuelita continues to school the underprivileged children in the neighborhood and the boys that live on the property.
 The school is dedicated to helping children that have had little or no education.
 They are taught in an accelerated manner with the goal of getting them up to the appropriate level of education for their age.
-With the one-on-one attention that they receive and their appreciation for the opportunity to study, the students that have later transferred into the local schools have been at the top of their class.
+With the one-on-one attention that they receive and their appreciation for the opportunity to study, the students that have later transferred to the local schools have been at the top of their class.

-Our continued hope is that with a proper education and a strong faith in Christ, our students will be equipped to pursue other options despite their impoverished beginnings.
+Our hope is that with proper education and strong faith in Christ, our students will pursue other options despite their impoverished beginnings.

 La Baliza Life Navigation School